 The glory of our resurrection bodies will be the glory of Christ.
 “He will transform our lowly body to be like his glorious body” (Philippians 3:21).
 Those who hold fast to Christ through all their sufferings will “be glorified with him” (Romans 8:17).
 This is what God decreed for us before the ages.
 “He predestined [us] to be conformed to the image of his Son. . . .
 And those whom he predestined . . . he also glorified” (Romans 8:29–30).
 This was the wisdom decreed for our glory.

 The Glory of the Universe

-So “our glory” will be the glory of our new world, and the glory of our new nature.
-But to make sure we feel the wonder even more intensely, Paul tells us that it is not we that are adapted to the new world, but the new world that is adapted to us.
+So our glory will be the glory of our new world, and the glory of our new nature.
+But to make sure we feel the wonder even more intensely, Paul tells us that it is not we who are adapted to the new world, but the new world that is adapted to us.
 The glory we become determines the glory of the universe.
 “The creation itself will be set free from its bondage to corruption and obtain the freedom of the glory of the children of God” (Romans 8:18–21).
 We do not obtain the freedom of its glory.
-It obtains the freedom of “our glory.”
+It obtains the freedom of our glory.